welovecoding/swaxios/README.md

 The Swaxios project automates the creation of an API client for TypeScript applications, which can be used in web browsers and Node.js environments.

-At the time of writing this tool (2019-04-26), the [Swagger Codegen project][codegen] only provided separate SDK generators (`typescript-fetch` for browsers and `typescript-node` for Node.js).
+At the time of writing this tool (2019-04-26), the [Swagger Codegen project][codegen] only provided separate SDK generators for browsers and Node.js (`typescript-fetch` and `typescript-node`).
 Unfortunately, the `typescript-fetch` generator for browsers is not compatible with all Node.js applications since the fetch API became globally available only as an [experimental feature in Node.js 18](https://nodejs.org/de/blog/announcements/v18-release-announce/#fetch-experimental) (2022-04-19).

-Swaxios offers an API generator that works in both environments by utilizing the flexible [axios request library][axios].
+Swaxios offers an API generator that works in both environments (browsers & Node.js 16+) by utilizing the flexible [axios request library][axios].
 API calls are routed through axios and can be easily customized using request interceptors.

 ## Limitations